woodnsec/IoT-Forensics/milestone-2.md

 * **Availability of Resources:** One of the tools we plan on using, FTK, is available in a lab/classroom.
 We can only get access to this resource if the lab/classroom is not being used for anther class at the time and we are given access by a faculty member.

+* **Time Constraint:** Our group will be limited with time since this is a semester long Capstone.
+We may not be able to investigate all of our desired IoT devices.

 ## Ongoing Risks
 (address your project risks identified from Milestone 1 and update them based on your current progress, this should be a table)